rust-lang/rfcs/text/0000-cargo-embed-dependency-versions.md

 - Surface dependency information through an HTTP endpoint in a microservice environment.
 The [proof-of-concept](https://github.com/Shnatsel/rust-audit/issues/2) has a feature request for it.
 However, this does not require support from Cargo and can be implemented as a crate.
   - Is data embedded in an ELF section accessible to the application itself at runtime?
 - Record and surface versions of C libraries statically linked into the Rust executable, e.g. OpenSSL.

-Think about what the natural extension and evolution of your proposal would be and how it would affect the language and project as a whole in a holistic way.
-Try to use this section as a tool to more fully consider all possible interactions with the project and language in your proposal.
-Also consider how the this all fits into the roadmap for the project and of the relevant sub-team.

-This is also a good place to "dump ideas", if they are out of scope for the RFC you are writing but otherwise related.

-If you have tried and cannot think of any future possibilities, you may simply state that you cannot think of anything.

-Note that having something written down in the future-possibilities section is not a reason to accept the current or a future RFC; such notes should be in the section on motivation or rationale in this or subsequent RFCs.
-The section merely provides additional information.